ibm-cloud-docs/Cloudant/api/advanced_replication.md

 include a username and password in the database URL.
 The replication process uses the supplied values for HTTP Basic Authentication.

-### Example of specifying username and password values for accessing source and target databases during replication
+See the following example of specifying username and password values for accessing source and target databases during replication:

 ```json
 {